JammuGenocide/Massacres/README.md

 # Massacres
-Detail of massacres at different events
+Detail of massacres at different cities, towns and villages of Jammu